 When water temperatures range from 55 to 70 degrees (F), hybrids will congregate on secondary points located in major cove arms.
 Stripers will also move onto shallow points and backwater creek channels in search of baitfish.
 Twenty-Six Mile Creek upstream of the Hurricane Creek boat ramp, Coneross Creek, and Martin Creek are great locations on the Seneca River arm in South Carolina.
 Lightwood Log Creek, Eastanollee Creek, Little Beaverdam Creek, and even in the Tugaloo River itself upstream from the Highway 123 Bridge are good locations on the Tugaloo River arm of the lake.
 During warm weather months, stripers and hybrids migrate toward deep, cooler water near the dam.
 During daylight hours, fish will retreat to the safety below the submerged timber line.
 During twilight and dark, fish will more actively feed on adjacent points.

-Crappie fishing is a favorite past-time among Lake Hartwell anglers during March and April.
-Crappie fishing will be good this year and will produce plenty of full stringers of big fish.
+Crappie fishing is very popular among Lake Hartwell anglers, especially during March and April.
+Crappie fishing will be very good this year and should produce full stringers with big fish.
+This year, anglers can expect to catch more crappie in the 12-14 inch size range and weighing well over a pound.

-The creel limit for crappie in Lake Hartwell changed in 2012.
+Those who enjoy keeping their catch of crappie from Lake Hartwell should be aware of the size and creel limits.
 Anglers who fish in Georgia waters may harvest 30 fish per day.
-Anglers who fish in the South Carolina waters of Lake Hartwell may harvest 20 crappie per day and all fish harvested must be at least 8-inches in total length.
+Anglers who fish in the South Carolina waters of Lake Hartwell may only harvest 20 crappie per day and all fish harvested must be at least 8-inches in total length.

-As the water starts to warm in late February and early March, crappie will congregate in 10 to 15 feet of water around submerged trees, bridge abutments, roadbeds and under boathouses that contain brush.
-Dropping live minnows and small crappie jigs into these structures is the best way to catch pre-spawn fish.
+When the water temperature reaches the mid-40s, anglers should fish for crappie in the creek channels using either live bait or by very slowly trolling a small jig.
+As the water starts to warm in late-February and early-March, crappie will congregate in 10 to 15 feet of water in creek channels and around submerged trees, bridge abutments, roadbeds and under boathouses that contain brush.
+Dropping live minnows and small crappie jigs into these structures is the best way to fish during the winter months.
 When the water temperature reaches 65 degrees (F) around early April, crappie will move into 2-3 feet of water around visible submerged cover located in backwater coves.
 During the fall months, large numbers of crappie congregate in submerged timber in 30 feet of water.

 The areas with the largest numbers of crappie on the Georgia side of the lake include Eastanollee Creek, Gum Log Creek, Shoal Creek and Lightwood Log Creek.
 In the spring, target visible structure in backwater areas.
 If you catch one crappie at a location, there will be plenty more in the same vicinity.